gklimowicz/fortran-examples/README.md

 # Makefile
-The Makefile drives the collection of these repositories.
+The Makefile drives the collection of these repositories and the gathering of statistics.
-Most of them come from the projects listed on https://fortran-lang.org.
+Most of them come from the projects listed on [fortran-lang.org's projects pages](https://fortran-lang.org) and [Beliavsky's Fortran-code-on-GitHub list](https://github.com/Beliavsky/Fortran-code-on-GitHub).

 ## `make all`